davepenfold/devtools-windows/README.md

 Once installation is complete you may want to install some packages via npm to confirm your tools are working correctly.
 This project comes with a `package.json` file which can be used for this test.

 - Download this repository: [Download][4]
-- Extract the downloaded zip file
+- Extract the downloaded zip file.
 - From your console (PowerShell or CMD), navigate to the extracted folder.
-Make sure you're in the folder where the `package.json` file is
+Make sure you're in the folder where the `package.json` file is located.
 - Run the following command: `npm install`